-In response to feedback from the most recent evaluations, the Corporate Governance and Nominating Committee conducted a formal director search process focused on candidates with specific skills and experience which resulted in the election of Mr. Troger to the Board at the 2023 annual meeting.
-Other changes made in recent years in response to feedback from evaluations include prior director search processes and appointments as part of the ongoing refreshment process, the establishment of periodic sessions of the Board with key management focused on strategic planning, and improvements to the Board and committee meeting practices by allocating more time to topics relating to risk oversight and strategy and use of a board portal.
+Changes made in recent years in response to feedback from evaluations include multiple director search processes and appointments as part of the ongoing refreshment process, the establishment of periodic sessions of the Board with key management focused on strategic planning, and improvements to the Board and committee meeting practices by allocating more time to topics relating to risk oversight and strategy and use of a Board portal.
 Additionally, in response to feedback relating to Board refreshment, diversity and succession planning, since 2020, the Chair of the Corporate Governance and Nominating Committee has a more formal process to discuss with each director such director's plans for continued service on the Board and any projected retirement horizon.